Avabjwill/paradigm-v2/README.md

 # paradigm-v2
 Para-Ding V.2

-Para-Ding V.2  is a full stack web application where a user can register, browse in a job database, select jobs and apply while keeping record of user’s application history, and request authentication to have access to the main functionality.
+-Para-Ding V.2  is a full stack web application where a user can register, browse in a job database, select jobs and apply while keeping record of user’s application history, and request authentication to have access to the main functionality.

-License

-GitHub

 Table of contents
 Para-Ding V.2